 The long-running Australian drama series will get 20 new episodes before it leaves TV screens.

-The show’s seventh season wrapped up production in Melbourne on July 27, and will screen next year.
-It was filmed back-to-back with season six, which premiered on Foxtel on June 19.
+The show’s seventh season wrapped up production in Melbourne on July 27 and will screen next year.
+It was filmed back-to-back with season six and premiered on Foxtel on June 19.

-But in July, rumours the show had been cancelled emerged, mobilising fans to campaign to “Save Wentworth”.
+However in July, rumours spread about the cancellation, mobilising fans to campaign to “Save Wentworth”.

-Now industry website TV Tonight has reported that shooting on the new episodes will recommence next September, with the 20 new episodes keeping the show on TV screens until at least 2021.
+Now TV Tonight reports that shooting on the new episodes will recommence next September, with the 20 new episodes keeping the show on TV screens until at least 2021.

-More than 9,000 fans have signed a petition calling for Wentworth to be renewed, created after the rumours the show had been axed.
+More than 9,000 fans signed a petition calling for the the prison drama to be renewed, created after the rumours the show had been axed.

 Wentworth screens in more than 140 countries and in Australia has a loyal LGBTIQ following.

-Earlier this year, the show won Logies for Most Outstanding Drama Series and Most Popular Drama Program at the 2018 Logie Awards on the Gold Coast.
+The show won Most Outstanding Drama Series and Most Popular Drama Program at the 2018 Logie Awards on the Gold Coast.